This record explained

 Multiple properties: If you own multiple rental properties, you can either submit individual digital records for each or consolidate all properties into a single digital record.

 Jointly owned property: When you own a property jointly (e.g. 50/50 with a spouse, partner, or someone else), you only report your own share of the income and expenses.
-You don’t submit figures for the whole property and then adjust later; you submit just your portion in the first place.
+You don’t submit figures for the entire property and then adjust them later; you submit only your portion in the first place.

 The 'Summary' sheet of your digital record cannot be edited.
 This is a requirement of HMRC.
 To enter amounts, you add items to the 'Income' and 'Expenses' bookkeeping sheets.